 This is the other side of Tokyo, a Tokyo of a different color.
 There, various tribes are living.
 The SARU from Japan's Musashino, WU-RONZE of Bukuro, and HANDS of Shindyuku...
 Young men living in the city...the public of modern times builds a home out of corruption, these young men of the sordid side of life, a side called "reality," are depicted here!

-First of i got to point out that this should be tagged
+First off, i got to point out that this should be

 Art & Animation